BabylonJS/BabylonNative/BUILDING.md

 sudo apt-get install libgl1-mesa-dev libcurl4-openssl-dev clang-9 libc++-9-dev libc++abi-9-dev lld-9 ninja-build
 ```

-Depending on the JavaScript engine you wan't to use, you will have to install the package accordingly:
+Depending on the JavaScript engine you want to use, you will have to install the package accordingly:

 ### JavaScriptCore

 Install the following package:

 ```
 sudo apt-get install libjavascriptcoregtk-4.0-dev
 ```

 Then, run cmake targetting a Ninja make file:

 ```
-cmake -GNinja -DJSCORE_LIBRARY=/usr/lib/x86_64-linux-gnu/libjavascriptcoregtk-4.0.so -DNAPI_JAVASCRIPT_ENGINE=JavaScriptCore ..
+cmake -G Ninja -D JSCORE_LIBRARY=/usr/lib/x86_64-linux-gnu/libjavascriptcoregtk-4.0.so -D NAPI_JAVASCRIPT_ENGINE=JavaScriptCore
 ```

 ### V8